 We have four permanent staff who between them tend our three vineyards and the winery.

-In January 2015 we welcomed Chris Martin as our vineyard manager.
-He is provided with able assistance by Graham Wallace and Jack Hilton.
-In September the same year we secured Shayne Cox as our winemaker.
-Shayne is a highly experienced winemaker having completed 30 vintages within New Zealand and Europe and managed his own successful wine consultancy business.
+Shayne Cox has been our winemaker since September 2015.
+Shayne is highly experienced having completed 30 vintages within New Zealand and Europe, and has managed his own successful wine consultancy business.
 June Hamilton, co-owner, is responsible for sales and marketing.
 Please refer to the Contacts page for further details.